sandbar0polymer/EARTH/README.md

 - When ready to conclude time reached, enable conclude button.
 - Add favicon.ico
 - Add button in Tile Modal to LND auction if no LND
-- NFT Metadata
+- Tile title: Remove "#" before number?
-    - Generate and upload images
+    - on web page
-    - Revise description: Nicer showing of coordinates
+    - in metadata